Ohio State Bar Foundation Inducts 32 New Members

 John E. Codrea, of Peninsula, practices as an attorney at Manley Deas Kochalski in Cleveland.
 He’s a retired colonel in the U.S. Marine Corps Reserve and a former member and president of the board of trustees for Western Reserve Legal Services.
 Codrea is a member of the Akron Bar and a member of the Ohio State Bar Association.

 Michael L. Corey, of Columbus, is the Executive Director of the Human Service Chamber of Franklin County.
 He graduated from Ohio State’s Moritz College of Law in 2012 as Executive Editor of the Ohio State Law Journal.
 He serves as a board member with the Columbus Chapter of the American Constitution Society.
 Corey is also a board member of the Franklin County Young Democrats.
-He is a member of the Ohio State Bar Association where he serves on the Advisory Council on Diversity Initiatives, and is a member of the Columbus Bar Association, where he serves as Chair of the Publications and Editorial Committee.
+He is a member of the Ohio State Bar Association where he serves on the Advisory Council on Diversity Initiatives, and is a member of the Columbus Bar Association, where he served as Chair of the Publications and Editorial Committee until 2015.

 Brandon D. Cox, of Cleveland, is a graduate of Georgetown University and Cleveland-Marshall College of Law.
 Cox is counsel at Tucker Ellis.
 Recognized on the list of 40 Under 40 - Nation's Best Advocates by the National Bar Association in 2017, Cox also received the Outstanding Alumni Spotlight Award by the Black Law Students Association (BLSA) last year.
 He serves as First Vice President with the Norman Minor Bar Association.
 Cox actively supports minority law students at his alma mater as the coach of the Cleveland-Marshall Moot Court Team, winner of the 2017 Fredrick Douglas Moot Court Competition.
 Cox was also awarded the OSBF’s District 12 Community Service Award for Attorneys 40 & Under this Spring.